CxELabs/M365HOL/instructions.md

    !IMAGE[Warning](\Media\appc-office-12.png)

-2. [] You've been directed to Exchange Online
+2. [] You've been directed to Exchange Online and your session is now passing **through** Cloud App Security.

     >:memo: **By taking a look at the the URL, you can verify that your session is actually being redirected to Cloud App Security.**